simon-pfahler/MotionMap/readme.md

 It is currently a work in progress.

 ## To do
-- [ ] `track` object to read in gpx files and allow for basic operations on them
+- [x] `track` object to read in gpx files and allow for basic operations on them
-- [ ] debugging function to plot a path
+- [x] debugging function to plot a track
 - [ ] function to load street data for a particular area
 - [ ] function to plot street data
 - [ ] function to map a `track` onto street data